GC1102/qSim/README.md

 Feel free to customise the related CUDA variables in Makefile setting up your own includes and library aths as well as the CUDA compute level supported by your hardware.

+## Client Access
+The access to qSim is TCP/IP socket based and then possible by any applicaion supporting it.
+As Python specifi chelper, a dedicated module client access module is also included in the repository (qSim_qcln), making the access from a Python script very straightforward.
+This module is also described in the "How-To" access guide.

 ## References
 Further details and a complete description of the access protocol are provided in the "qSim How-To User Guide" provided in the repository.
+For any questions or requests my contact is: giacas11@gmail.com